 The docker-compose.yml file lets you define a set of related services to be deployed as a composed application with deployment commands.
+It also configures its dependency relations and run-time configuration.

 To use a docker-compose.yml file, you need to create the file in your main or root solution folder, with content similar to that in the following example: